sweisss/CS340_Databases_FinalProject/README.md

 # Final project for CS340

 Created by Seth Weiss and Orion Junkins
+A database of avalanche centers, forecasts, and observations in the U.S.
+Includes an ER Diagram, a Relational Schema, a database built with SQLite, example queries, and a PHP web app for accessing the data.

 ## Quickstart Guide
 #### 1) Build DB (Mac/Linux):